Old Town Vienna Walking Tour:

 12. Graben & Plague Monument (Pestsäule):

 After fighting together in the 3rd Crusade, Duke Leopold V of Austria captured King Richard I of England (also known as Lionheart) over a dispute.
-King Richard (of Robin Hood fame) was held as a prisoner for 14 months from 1192-1194 while his brother Prince John sat on the throne.
+King Richard (of Robin Hood fame) was held as a prisoner for 14 months from 1192 into 1194 while his brother Prince John sat on the throne.
 It’s said that Pince John offered to pay the Duke to keep his brother longer so he could stay on the throne.
-King Richard, I was finally released after a colossal ransom to the Holy Roman Emperor, of which Austria got 35 metric tons of silver (worth over $15 million today).
+King Richard was finally released after a colossal ransom to the Holy Roman Emperor, of which Austria got 35 metric tons of silver (worth over $15 million today).

-For the next 60 years, this ransom money was used on projects in Vienna from establishing the Austrian Mint, filling the Graben, building churches, and expanding the city wall.
-With the wall expansion completed by 1257, the Graben quickly became a market and busy shopping street.
+For the next 60 years, this ransom money was used on projects in Vienna, including establishing the Austrian Mint, filling the Graben, building churches, and expanding the city wall.
+The wall expansion was completed by 1257, and the Graben quickly became a market and busy shopping street.
 The first of two elegant fountains along the Graben is dedicated to Duke Leopold V for getting the money to start the project.

 Photos: (Night Time During Advent).